jparedes-m/Time-Series-Filters/README.md

 This repository will mainly have time series filtering methods such as: Hodrick Prescott, Baxter King, Butterworth, Christiano Fitzgerald, Beveridge Nelson.

-When I have covered most of the time series filters provided by stata, I will create a package with these functions.
+When I have covered most of the time series filters provided by stata (replications in R), I will create a package with these functions.
 Feel free to use them.

 Jorge.